leanprover-community/quote4/README.md

   (and you don't get to see the type of the underscore).
   This is a known Lean 4 bug: https://github.com/leanprover/lean4/issues/449

-- Integration with `MetaM`,
-  such as an `inferType` variant returning a quote.

 - Other bug fixes, documentation, and assorted polishing.